aramse/k8s-job-reaper/README.md

 # k8s-job-reaper
-A simple controller to clean up old Job resources in Kubernetes
+A simple tool to clean up old Job resources in Kubernetes

 ## Motivation
 As it currently stands in `alpha`, the [TTL feature gate](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#clean-up-finished-jobs-automatically), which offers the ability to automatically clean up Job resources in Kubernetes based on a configured TTL, is weakly supported in managed Kubernetes offerings.
 For example, it's [not supported](https://github.com/aws/containers-roadmap/issues/255) at all in EKS.
 As a result, Job resources can quickly pile up and waste cluster resources.

-This tool aims to deliver the same functionality via a controller that looks for an annotation on Job resources called `ttl`.
+This tool aims to deliver the same functionality via a script that looks for an annotation on Job resources called `ttl`.

 > Note that setting `restartPolicy: OnFailure` is another possible solution for cleanup, but it deletes the underlying pod (including its logs) immediately after Job completion, as documented [here](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#pod-backoff-failure-policy).
 Therefore it is not considered a viable approach for many use cases.